What Is Search Intent and Why Does It Matter?

 2. For website owners and marketers to optimize for search intent

 Site owners and marketers also need to understand search intent.
-Doing keyword research yields a list of search terms, but you need to determine the intent behind those terms; otherwise, your content won’t rank no matter how good it is.
+Doing keyword research yields a list of search terms, but you need to determine the audience intent behind those terms; otherwise, your content won’t rank no matter how good it is.

 For example, Moz’s domain tool used to be called Domain Analysis Tool, which drove a lot of traffic to the free tool.
 But if you Google “domain analysis tool,” you’ll notice some results include “website authority checker” or “Domain Authority Checker” as the title and primary keyword.